dhruvpatel348/kg_dhruvpatel348_2022/README.md

 # kg_dhruvpatel348_2022
- Kargo Summer Software Engineer Internship Pre-Assessment
+ Kargo Summer Software Engineer Internship Pre-Assessment.
+In this Program I Used Javascript and GO Programming Languages